-By the nature of your boat’s dimensions, you’re likely to end up mounting a free air subwoofer in locations where a box can’t be used.
+By the nature of your boat’s dimensions, you’re likely to mount a free-air subwoofer in locations where a box can’t be used.

-The boat’s body makes an airtight seal with the speaker and turns any space behind it as an enclosure.
+The boat’s body makes an airtight seal with the speaker and turns any space behind it into an enclosure.
 That’s popularly known as an Infinite baffle (IB) design.

-If planning to install it in your boat, you’ll need to ensure that the subwoofers you choose are marine grade and well enabled for both fresh and saltwater.
+If you plan to install it in your boat, you’ll need to ensure that the subwoofers you choose are marine grade and well-enabled for fresh and saltwater.

 Free Air Subwoofers Pros and Cons

 As earlier revealed, saving space is the main advantage of a free-air subwoofer.
-It can deliver a solid audio performance with enough bass, without having to bear the burden of adding weight to your boat with a heavy enclosure.
+It can deliver a solid audio performance with enough bass without bearing the burden of adding weight to your boat with a heavy enclosure.

 The speaker is also versatile in installation, allowing you to fit it in any location you need as long as there’s space behind the speaker.

-You should note that free air subwoofers may compromise the sound quality, so not as good competitors in a sealed box.
+You should note that free-air subwoofers may compromise the sound quality, so they are not as good competitors in a sealed box.

 However, you can also install a free air subwoofer in a sealed box to improve its performance – if you don’t mind carrying the burden of weight and space limitations.

-Those who enjoy heart-thumping sound will also want to be gentle on the volume levels when using a free air subwoofer.
+Those who enjoy heart-thumping sounds will also want to be gentle on the volume levels when using a free-air subwoofer.

-If you start playing the sub at maximum volume levels, there’s a big chance of damaging the speaker as it doesn’t have a nice air-spring.
-With that said, here are the best free air marine subwoofers on the market.
+If you start playing the sub at maximum volume levels, there’s a big chance of damaging the speaker as it doesn’t have a nice air spring.
+That said, here are the best free-air marine subwoofers on the market.

-There you have it; the five best free air marine subwoofers available on the market today.
-These free air subwoofers are great for saving space in your vehicle, though not most of them can outdo the larger and more powerful boxed speakers out there.
+There you have it; the five best free-air marine subwoofers are available today.
+These free-air subwoofers are great for saving space in your vehicle, though not most can outdo the larger and more powerful boxed speakers.
 However, the five options above are decent enough to deliver excellent audio performance.